virtualstaticvoid/ldhdns/README.md

       "dns.ldh/subdomain": "foo"
 ```

-*Note*: Labels cannot be added to an already running container, so you will need to re-create containers to apply the label.
+*Note*: Labels cannot be added to an already running container so you will need to re-create containers to apply the label.

 ### Consuming